 Care Management is a service designed to help patients and their caregivers manage medical conditions more effectively, in order to improve health and reduce the need for hospitalizations and emergency department visits.
 The concept arose in the past decade from disease management programs of the 1990s, which focused on individual diseases rather than more comprehensive consideration of patients’ needs.
-Care managers are generally nurses or social workers who work closely with patients and caregivers to assess health risks and needs, collaboratively develop care plans, and coach patients in self-care.a 1 Care managers strive to ensure close communication between patients and physicians, and among all providers involved in patients’ care.2
+Care managers are generally nurses or social workers who work closely with patients and caregivers to assess health risks and needs, collaboratively develop care plans, and coach patients in self-care.[footnote list=”1″ style=”lower-alpha”]All references in this paper correspond to item numbers in the Annotated Bibliography, which details the research on care management.

-Health care providers increasingly offer care management, driven in part by reimbursement changes under the Affordable Care Act that sparked provider interest.3,4 Health plans are encouraging this trend through reimbursement policies and are moving away from offering care management directly or through vendor-supplied services.3,5 This analysis focuses on the question: do care management programs work for senior populations and, if so, what characteristics are shared by the most effective programs?
+Health care providers increasingly offer care management, driven in part by reimbursement changes under the Affordable Care Act that sparked provider interest.
+Health plans are encouraging this trend through reimbursement policies and are moving away from offering care management directly or through vendor-supplied services.
+This analysis focuses on the question: do care management programs work for senior populations and, if so, what characteristics are shared by the most effective programs?

 Research shows that care management programs generally improve quality of care, but cost reduction is hard to achieve, especially for patients age 85 and older.6 The research also identifies several key attributes that can increase the likelihood of a program to achieve improved quality and efficiency.